READ TIME: 11 Minutes

 Ensure they understand – The HMRC will have little confidence in your arrangement if you agree to whatever they propose, and a month or so later, you fail to meet the arranged payment.
 Credibility with HMRC remains important.

 Take time to understand your ongoing cash flow, and be honest and perhaps conservative in your figures, ensuring AFFORDABILITY.

 The HMRC wants you to take matters seriously.
-Remember they control our public money, and they are held to account as well.
+Remember they control our public money, and they are also held to account.

 Accelerated Payment Notices (APNs)

-Accelerated payment notices exist when the HMRC presumes the person in receipt has been involved in a tax avoidance scheme.
+Accelerated payment notices exist when the HMRC presumes the person in receipt was involved in a tax avoidance scheme.
 Therefore, they require payment of the avoided tax detailed in the notice to HMRC, usually within 90 days of its receipt.